abellakr/indeed-job-search-python-script/readme.md

 # Indeed web scraper project in Python
 This project was done to improve my knowledge for python and learn web scraping by using Beautiful Soup.
-Furthermore, i used a medium.com tutorial on how to create a web scraping script.
+Furthermore, i followed a medium.com tutorial on how to create a web scraping script.

 ## Purpose
 A Python web scraping script that extracts the first 3 pages of a job search from indeed.com